-- Similar to Softenv, Environment Modules is another framework to manage what software is loaded into a user's environment.
+- > Environment Modules is a framework to manage what software is loaded into a user's environment.
 Its functionality includes - List all software packages currently available in the Environment Modules system, - List all software packages loaded into a user's environment, - Load/Switch software packages into a user's environment - Unload a software package from a user's environment.